biocore/wol/code/README.md

 The programs developed during the project are hosted in this project.
 Each program file contains instruction for users and/or developers.
 Use cases of individual programs are introduced in **Protocols**.

 No installation is required.
-The scripts and notebooks should work out-of-the-box, with or without a few common dependencies.
+Each script or notebook should work out-of-the-box, with or without a few common dependencies.
 To simplify usage, we recommend using **conda** to create a virtual Python environment to host dependencies:

 ```
-conda create -n wol -c conda-forge python=3 scikit-bio scikit-learn seaborn
+conda create -n wol -c conda-forge python=3 scikit-bio scikit-learn seaborn biom-format
 source activate wol
 ```